 Inside the small store was one older man at the register and two women doing everything else.
 They were friendly and efficient, and after we after the wonderful samples, we had to buy several!
 That, of course was the plan, and a mighty good plan it was.

 Next Robbie took us to see Fort Fincastle, which was built by the Royal Governor Lord Dunmore in 1793.
 Dunmore built several forts and this one was sort of designed to look like a ship but only if seen from above, which doesn't make sense to me.
 Nearby there were makeshift shops set up to sell things but Robbie suggested we wait until we got to the straw market, where there were better bargains.
+There wasn't much to see of the fort so we walked around it to the water tower.

 A man at the open doorway led us upstairs and onto a small platform.
 There was a great view from there that I wanted to enjoy but the guide kept loudly calling my attention back, saying "Look at me!" every time I looked at the scenery.
 He had to tell me several times because I was really liking the view, which included an old canon pointed directly at the cruise ships.